 ARS is a leader in the commercial nuclear power fire protection industry.
-Our staff has over 100 years of combined experience as fire protection program owners at various nuclear plants and nuclear fleets.
-This background, combined with over 150 years of operations experience, allows ARS to draw from a diversified set of skills to address our clients’ unique needs, addressing every aspect of the fire protection and safety process.
+Our staff has experience as fire protection program owners at various nuclear plants and nuclear fleets.
+This background, combined with operations experience, allows ARS to draw from a diversified set of skills to address our clients’ unique needs, addressing every aspect of the fire protection and safety process.

 The uniquely qualified staff at ARS has a range of skills and experience to perform every aspect of fire protection and safety.
 When working with a client to bring a plant into NUREG compliance, ARS uses a variety of methods to determine the best way to prevent and control hazardous situations, including fire risk analysis, fire protection separation, electrical separation, code compliance, and compartment analysis.